 Connected car networks need to be encrypted

 A connected car uses several different kinds of networks, among them the onboard diagnostics (OBD) system and the controller area network (CAN).
 Historically, the latter used to be relatively easy to attack, as these networks were often unencrypted.
-Today, however, more and more car makers use onboard ethernet – a common network technology that is easier to protect.
+However, more and more car makers use onboard ethernet – a common network technology that is easier to protect.

 An unencrypted connected car network could be used to steal or hijack a car’s security certificate, for example.
 That certificate could then be used to simulate the vehicle, posing as the car to the systems that the car communicates with, in order to elicit valuable information about the driver, the car, its load, and more.
 As connected cars become increasingly complex, we should expect the number of connected systems they use to increase as well.